toptensoftware/JsonKit/readme.md

     });

-We can now format and parse Point structs:
+We can now format and parse Points:

 	// Format a Point
 	var json = Json.Format(new Point() { X= 10, Y=20 });		// "10,20"